Back to character index.

 - The ADS will intercept Ying's Candelas, both the original device as well as the sub-charges it shoots out.

-- Twitch can use her shock drones to take out deployed ADSs.
-IQ can also identify their location with her scanner and shoot them out if she can get a line of fire to the device.
+- Twitch can use her Shock Drones to take out deployed ADSs.
+IQ can also identify their location with her RED Scanner and shoot them out if she can get a line of fire to the device.